charliehou1920/ECE_6913_LAB3/README.md

     Pedestrian button use PIN 15

 ### corner cases
- For this project, we assume that all four buttons are used the same stage (Pedestrian Stage) In the real life traffic, this setting may caused heavy traffic, because no matter pedestrian press the button on which intersection, the 4-way traffic light would turn red and cars stop.
+For this project, we assume that all four buttons are used the same stage (Pedestrian Stage) In the real life traffic, this setting may cause heavy traffic, because no matter whether pedestrians press the button on which intersection, the 4-way traffic light would turn red and cars stop.
- We could separate the pedestrian buttons into different sides, for example two button for north-south intersection, and other two button for east-west intersection.
-And when north-south pedestrian button pressed, we just interupt the east-west side traffic, and north-south keep go through the cars. when east-west pedestrian button pressed, we just interupt the north-south side traffic, and east-west keep go through the cars.
+We could separate the pedestrian buttons into different sides, for example two buttons for north-south intersection, and other two buttons for east-west intersection.
+And when the north-south pedestrian button is pressed, we just interrupt the east-west side traffic, and north-south keep going through the cars.
+When the east-west pedestrian button is pressed, we just interrupt the north-south side traffic, and east-west keep going through the cars.